So I made about sixty mini empanadas.

-The cool thing about these empanadas is that you can freeze them before baking them and then move them straight from the freezer to the oven!
+The cool thing about these Pulled Chicken Empanadas is that you can freeze them before baking them and then move them straight from the freezer to the oven!
 So while they are a bit of work up front, they then will make for many quick dinners.

 1) Mix together flour and salt in a large bowl.
 Cube butter and use your fingers to cut the butter into the flour until it's in very small pieces, almost like a sand consistency.

 2) Add in egg yolks and warm milk and stir dough until it comes together.
 Knead the dough a few times with your hands.
 If the dough is very dry and won't hold together, add a bit more milk.
 If the dough is too wet and sticky, add more flour by the tablespoon.